 Expect to pay up to $450 to have a faulty expansion valve replaced.
 The project should not take more than a few hours.

 Expect to spend more on inverter AC repair and maintenance than traditional units.
-That said, inverter AC is more energy-efficient than regular units and can help you save up to 40 percent in energy costs.
+That said, an inverter AC is more energy-efficient than regular units and can help you save up to 40 percent in energy costs.

 Expect to pay between $15 and $300 to have AC fuse and circuit breaker issues addressed or relays in your AC unit replaced.
 These projects do not usually take more than a couple of hours.

 Expect to spend between $115 and $250 on thermostat replacement.
-Before having a faulty thermostat replaced, work with your contractor to determine whether it could be repaired.
+Before having a faulty thermostat replaced, work with our contractor to determine whether it could be repaired.
 Thermostat repair does not just cost less, but also takes less time than thermostat replacement.

 Air conditioners typically last from 12-15 years.
 AC’s lifespan will primarily depend on your usage patterns and habits.
 The rule of thumb says that the more a system is used, the faster it will wear.